 A cystoscopy is a procedure that lets a doctor look inside your bladder and urethra.
 The urethra is the tube that carries urine from the bladder to outside the body.

-The doctor uses a thin, lighted tube called a cystoscope.
-With this tube, he or she can look for kidney or bladder stones.
+The doctor uses a thin, lighted tool called a cystoscope.
+With this tool, he or she can look for kidney or bladder stones.
 The doctor can also look for tumours, bleeding, or infection.

 If you are in a clinic and you are awake, you will get gel to numb your urethra.
 This makes the procedure more comfortable.
 Then the doctor puts the tube into your urethra and moves it into your bladder.
 Next, the doctor fills your bladder with liquid.
 This helps him or her see better.
 It may cause you to feel pressure in your bladder area for a short time.